Genoa

 Vacation in Genoa

-Visited by several tourists every year, Genoa surprises with its astonishing beauty.
-Art and culture are in every corner with royal palaces and fascinating squares.
-Also known as "La Superba", Genoa is an imposing city.
+Visited by several tourists every year, Genoa captivates with its astonishing beauty.
+One encounters enchanting displays of art and culture at every turn, embodied in regal palaces and captivating squares.
+Also known as "La Superba", Genoa captures attention with its imposing grandeur.

-It is certainly worth spending a few days and fully exploring the city's beauties.
-Stroll around ancient buildings with stunning architecture, enjoy an espresso in the wonderful squares or explore the neighboring villages of the Ligurian Riviera.
+It is certainly worth spending a few days here and fully exploring the city's beauties.
+Wander amidst ancient buildings adorned with stunning architecture, enjoy an espresso in the wonderful squares or explore the neighboring villages of the Ligurian Riviera.

 How to get to Genoa

-Genoa is a well-connected city to the rest of Italy and is easily accessible by car, train, plane and ferry.
+Genoa is well-connected to the rest of Italy and is easily accessible by car, bustrain, plane, and ferry

-The city's main train stations are Piazza Principe, with daily arrivals from Milan, Bologna and France (Nice and Marseille) and Genova Brignole operating train crossings from Rome and Turin.
+The city's main train stations are Piazza Principe, with daily arrivals from Milan, Bologna and France (Nice and Marseille), and Genova Brignole, where trains from Rome and Turin arrive.

 Alternatively, you can reach Genoa by plane.
-The international airport of Christopher Columbus is connected to various destinations in Italy and Europe with flights from the UK, France, Germany and many other countries.
+The international airport of Christopher Columbus is connected to various destinations in Italy and Europe.

-Also, Genoa's port is one of the main connection points between Sicily, Sardinia, Corsica, Spain and North Africa, with several ferry crossings.
+Also, Genoa's port is one of the main connection points between Sicily, Sardinia, Corsica, Spain, and North Africa, with several ferry crossings.
+While crossings aren’t short, traveling by ferry has its advantages!
+In fact, you will have the opportunity to board your vehicle, take your pet with you and enjoy wonderful views from the deck of the ferry.

 Anchored boats at the old port of Genoa